How UK Salary is Calculated: Tax, National Insurance, Pension, and Net Pay

 Gross pay and pay frequency

-Gross pay is the amount an employer agrees to pay before any deductions are made.
-It can be expressed as annual, monthly, weekly, daily, or hourly.
-Employers operate Pay As You Earn (PAYE), calculating deductions using the employee's tax code and payroll data.
-HMRC sets the tax codes and rules that determine how much tax and National Insurance is deducted from each pay packet.
+Gross pay is the amount your employer agrees to pay before any deductions.
+It can be quoted annually, monthly, weekly, daily, or hourly.
+Your employer runs PAYE (Pay As You Earn), using your tax code to work out how much tax and NI to deduct each pay period.

 Personal allowance and the £100,000 taper